Iga54/playwright-ui-testing-mock-mart-project/README.md

 # Mock mart store Testing Project

-This project contains automated tests for an online store application.
+This project contains automated tests for an online store application - Mock Mart.
 The goal is to ensure the most critical user journeys work as expected, covering end-to-end, functional, and smoke test types.
+Some files, such as README.md are in progress.

 ---